tweag/chainsail/docs/deployment.md

 ### Running the client locally

 For development purposes, you can run the frontend web app locally.
-But to get access to your minikube services, you need to create service tunnels.
+But to get access to your Minikube services, you need to create service tunnels.
 To do that, first get a list of all services with
 ```bash
 kubectl get svc